dgkim5360/dgkim5360.github.io/_posts/2017-06-05-install-mongodb-ubuntu-16.04.md

 ---
 layout: post
-title: How to install MongoDB in Ubuntu 16.04
+title: How to Install MongoDB in Ubuntu 16.04
 date: 2017-06-05 20:36:00 +0900
 categories:
   - Linux